xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

               Figure 1: The run through a state machine.

-Each phenomenon can be associated with a set of variables by which it is determined.
+Each phenomenon can be associated with a set of registers by which it is determined.
 The line and column numbers are determined by the current line and column number and the previous line and current number, for example.
-The sets of variables which are associated with an investigated procedure, is called SOV.
+The sets of registers which are associated with an investigated procedure, is called SCR.

-DEFINITION: SOV -- Set of Variables
+DEFINITION: SCR -- Set of Concerned Registers

-    The term 'set of variables' SOV shall stand for the set of all variables which are relevant to the investigated behavior.
+    The term 'set of concerned registers' SCR shall stand for the set of all registers which are relevant to the investigated behavior.

-The variables of an SOV evolve along state transitions.
-Not all variables may be necessary in all states.
-For example, if the lexeme length is not required in a terminal, then no state on the path to the terminal is required to contribute to the development of that variable.
-Let the state specific set of variables SOV(i) be defined.
+The setting of registers of an SCR evolves along state transitions.
+Not all registers may be necessary in all states.
+For example, if the lexeme length is not required in a terminal, then no state on the path to the terminal is required to contribute to the development of that register.
+Let the state specific set of registers SCR(i) be defined.

-DEFINITION: SOV(i) -- The state specific required set of variables.
+DEFINITION: SCR(i) -- The state specific set of concerned registers.

-    The set of variables SOV(i) in state 'i' contains all variables which are required to satisfy the requirements of all successor states of state 'i'.
+    The set of registers SCR(i) in state 'i' allows to determine the operations which are relevant to successor states of state 'i'.

+    Any operation in state(i) on a register of SCR(i) is subject to consideration.

-As a direct consequence, the 'SOV(i)' for each state can be determined by *back-propagation* of needs.
-A state or a terminal which requires a specific variable tags all of its predecessor states with this requirement.
-That is, if a state 'k' requires a variable 'x' than 'x is element of SOV(i)' for all 'i' in the set of states that lead to 'k'.
+As a direct consequence, the 'SCR(i)' for each state can be determined by *back-propagation* of needs.
+A state or a terminal which requires a specific register tags all of its predecessor states with this requirement.
+That is, if a state 'k' requires a register 'x' than 'x is element of SCR(i)' for all 'i' in the set of states that lead to 'k'.

-A state machine changes variables of the SOV.
-These changes are consequences of operations that happen upon entry into states.
-Let an 'operation' be defined as follows.
+As a consequence of transitions, a state machine changes the content of registers of the SCR.
+An elementary unit that modifies the content of a register is called an 'operation', as defined here:

 DEFINITION: op(i) -- Operation

-    The modification on the SOV upon entry into a state 'i' is called an operation 'op(i)'.
-With 'x' as the setting of the SOV before entry into a state 'i', the setting of the SOV in state 'i' becomes
+    A modification to a one or more register of the SCR upon entry into a state 'i' is called an operation 'op(i)'.
+With 'x' as the setting of the  before entry into a state 'i', the setting of the SCR in state 'i' becomes

-                         SOV(i) = op(i)(x)
+                         SCR(i) = op(i)(x)

-That is, 'op(i)' is a function or a procedure that is applied on the set of variables of concern.
-All investigated behavior along the state machine concentrates on operations on the SOV.
+That is, 'op(i)' is a function or a procedure that is applied on the set of registers of concern.
+All investigated behavior along the state machine concentrates on operations on the SCR.

 -------------------------------------------------------------------------------